 - Eat local: Local eateries and family-run restaurants offer authentic cuisine at a lower cost.

-- Take a cruise: Caribbean cruise ships bundle transportation, accommodation, meals, and entertainment into one upfront cost, with no additional expenses to visit multiple islands.
+- Take a cruise: One of the benefits of tourism in the Caribbean is the numerous cruise options.
+Caribbean cruise ships bundle transportation, accommodation, meals, and entertainment into one upfront cost, with no additional expenses to visit multiple islands.

 - Use a SIM card: Local providers like Flow and Digicel offer prepaid data packages for as little as $15.